thefalc/instabread-codelab-sample/README.md

 ## Introduction
 ### Secure PII collection and money movement with Skyflow and Moov

 This codelab is an introduction to creating a modern privacy-preserving application that supports secure PII data collection and payments.
-You’ll use Skyflow’s Data Privacy Vault available as an API and Moov’s payment APIs to create a gig worker app sign up flow and payment experience.
+You'll use Skyflow's Data Privacy Vault available as an API and Moov's payment APIs to create a gig worker app sign up flow and payment experience.

-### What you’ll build
+### What you'll build

 Instabread is a fictitious company that supports a marketplace for bread enthusiasts (Instabread clients) to shop for and order bread on-demand from the comfort of their homes.
 Instabread shoppers receive notifications about orders on their mobile device and travel to the stores to pick up and deliver the bread to the Instabread client.
 Shoppers are paid based on successful delivery of tasty tasty bread goods.

-In this codelab, you’re going to extend the shopper sign up experience to safely and securely store PII data within a Skyflow Vault and transfer money from Instabread to a shopper through Moov.
+In this codelab, you're going to extend the shopper sign up experience to safely and securely store PII data within a Skyflow Vault and transfer money from Instabread to a shopper through Moov.

 <p align="center">
   <img src="/images/instabread-overview.png" />